The most important aspect of a company identity is its logo.

 - A logo for a high-end restaurant.

-The restaurant would want to engage with clientele that are comfortable spending money on hospitality.
+The restaurant would want to engage with clientele that is comfortable spending money on hospitality.
 Use a modern font, clean lines and classic colours like navy, black, deep green or gold.
-A logo and stationery of this caliber will communicate the price range and the ambience – and will help to avoid problem customers. - A logo for family friendly entertainment.
+A logo and stationery of this calibre will communicate the price range and the ambience – and will help to avoid problem customers. - A logo for family-friendly entertainment.

-A family friendly logo should be bright, fun and could be in a handwriting ‘script’ font.
+A family-friendly logo should be bright, fun and could be in a handwriting ‘script’ font.
 This lets the audience know that the company is approachable, upbeat and enjoyable.
-Families are often concerned about spend, so don’t go too high-end when targeting families.
+Families are often concerned about spending, so don’t go too high-end when targeting families.

 Customers should have a clear idea of the company industry simply by looking at the logo.
-This might be deep-set – the customer would almost be unaware of it.
+The connection is deep-set and often the customer is unaware of it.

 One way to portray your business type is to use a symbol as a statement.

-Symbols are great for branding because they are instantly recognisable.
-This symbol can also be used as the responsive logo.
+Symbols are instantly recognisable so they are great for branding and this symbol can be used as a responsive logo.

-Website logos can be programmed to respond to the users device.
-A full logo might be be displayed on a computer screen, the truncated version on a smartphone.
+Websites can be programmed to respond to the user’s device – a responsive website.
+A full logo might be displayed on a computer screen, the truncated version on a smartphone.

 Logos as favicons

-Used correctly, the favicon will show up in three places:
+Used correctly, the favicon will show up on:

-- To the left of the website address on some browsers.
+- To the left of the website address on most browsers.

-The favicon is tiny, but it brings brand awareness, making it easy to distinguish between sites when several tabs are open.
+The favicon is tiny but it brings brand awareness.
+It makes it easier to distinguish between sites when several tabs are open.

-It is important to choose a logo or symbol that will look good as a favicon and an avatar.
+Choose a logo or symbol that will look good as a favicon and an avatar.
+Resize it to 30 pixels and see how it looks before you start to use it.

 Thoughts when commissioning a logo